On behalf of The Law Office of Gustavo E. Frances, P.A.

 When a marriage comes to an end, many Florida residents turn their attention to dividing their retirement savings.
 Aside from child custody matters, property division is the most impactful aspect of most divorce cases.
 Retirement savings can be a critical component within the property division process.
 Understanding how to properly divide retirement savings can help make this process far easier to navigate.

-For many Florida couples, determining how to fairly divide retirement savings is the easy part of property division portion of the divorce.
+For many Florida couples, determining how to fairly divide retirement savings is the easy part of the property division portion of the divorce.
 Understanding how to accomplish the transfer of those assets can be far more challenging.
-It is important to understand the proper procedure for moving retirement assets from one account to another, so that neither spouse is hit with excessive taxes, fees or penalties.
+It is important to understand the proper procedure for moving retirement assets from one account to another so that neither spouse is hit with excessive taxes, fees, or penalties.

 Forbes, “Divorcing?
 How to Split Up Retirement Nest Eggs“, Duncan Rolph, Nov.
 23, 2016